joannazhang4/cs-girlies-hackathon/README.md

 # cs-girlies-hackathon

-MedTrack — a medication tracker with a calendar-based adherence history, take/skip/snooze tracking, reminders, and Supabase-backed accounts with client-side encrypted data.
+MedTrack is a medication tracker with a calendar-based adherence history, take/skip/snooze tracking, reminders, and Supabase-backed accounts with client-side encrypted data.

 ## Development